johnvpetersen/Workbench/readme.md

 **cicd.sh** - The local build, test, deploy script.

+*install.sh** and **workbench-post-example.txt** are included to illustrate how simple the process can be to get up and running, as well as how to leverage the post processing script to add a submodule, perform some upgrades, and test to ensure no adverse effects; all in a systemized way.

 With the "What of it" out of the way about the files, let's take another step toward implementation by cloning the repository and executing the bits locally to produce a test harness that may be built upon.

 ### Steps